Human Rights Foundation: History

 The Human Rights Foundation was founded in 2005 by Venezuelan human rights advocate and film producer Thor Halvorssen Mendoza in response to the alarming rise of authoritarianism in Latin America, particularly in Venezuela.

 His family's deeply personal experience with political repression—his father was arbitrarily imprisoned and his mother seriously wounded by security forces during a protest—shaped HRF's early mission to boldly defend individual rights in closed societies.
 HRF's founding council included figures such as Nobel Laureate Elie Wiesel and former Czech president Václav Havel, who called the organization "an essential voice for freedom" and later chaired its International Council until his death in 2011.

 Initially focused on Latin America, HRF worked on legal advocacy, international litigation, and public campaigns on behalf of political prisoners.
 It later expanded its focus to the global stage, taking on cases in countries such as North Korea, Russia, and Saudi Arabia.
-Today, HRF runs campaigns and engages in bold, unapologetic pro-democracy advocacy around the world, with a laser-sharp focus on countries classified as authoritarian or hybrid authoritarian.
+Today, HRF runs campaigns and engages in pro-democracy advocacy around the world, with a focus on countries classified as authoritarian or hybrid authoritarian.

-In 2009, HRF launched the Oslo Freedom Forum, an annual conference that brings together some of the world's most courageous human rights activists, former political prisoners, journalists, and technologists.
-The event has since become HRF's flagship initiative, even expanding with special editions hosted in cities beyond Oslo, including New York, Taipei, and Mexico City.
+In 2009, HRF launched the Oslo Freedom Forum, an annual conference that brings together human rights activists, former political prisoners, journalists, and technologists.
+The event has since become HRF's flagship initiative, expanding with special editions hosted in cities beyond Oslo, including New York, Taipei, and Mexico City.
 The forum also presents the Václav Havel Prize for Creative Dissent, awarded to individuals using art to challenge authoritarianism through nonviolent means, as well as the Maseko Prize for lawyers who work for justice under such regimes.

 Over the years HRF has developed campaigns to promote free speech, creative resistance, and information access in closed societies, as well as push global actors—individuals, corporations, and institutions alike—to cut ties with authoritarian regimes.

 Garry Kasparov served as chairman from 2012 to 2024.
 In 2024, Russian opposition figure and global symbol of resilience Yulia Navalnaya was appointed chair, following the death of her husband, Alexei Navalny, in Russian custody.
 Her appointment was widely seen as a powerful message to the Kremlin and a reaffirmation of HRF's mission.

+In August 2026, the foundation was declared an undesirable organization in Russia.